University endorsement required. See How to Apply below for more details.

 Students are strongly encouraged to contact UREP as soon as you are considering applying for Rhodes.
 Fellowships advisors will provide program expertise and step-by-step advice to assist you with preparing your application.
 Please note: in accordance with Rhodes Scholarship requirements, you may not receive feedback on your personal statement from anyone.
 For more information on the application process and components, visit the Rhodes Scholarship website.

-Students interested in seeking Drexel University endorsement for the Rhodes Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Rhodes Scholarship campus representative to discuss the program and any steps you can take now to become a more competitive candidate.
+Students interested in seeking Drexel University endorsement for the Rhodes Scholarship should submit an Intent to Apply form as soon as possible to set up a meeting with the Rhodes Scholarship campus representative to discuss the program and steps you can take to become a more competitive candidate.

 Qualified students who submit an Intent to Apply form by May 15 each year can work closely with a Fellowships Advisor and experienced Drexel faculty/staff, who can help the candidate clarify goals and values, provide program expertise, and contribute to the draft of the letter of endorsement on behalf of the University.